-Your apartment web design must provide insightful and engaging content; you must tell a story and you must offer a pathway or journey to the transaction — be it literal (hello online leasing and virtual tours) or figurative (placing that call to tour the property).
-This can be overwhelming, especially when it comes to strategizing your multifamily website, and more so, your first impression — the homepage.
+Your apartment web design must provide insightful and engaging content; you must tell a story and offer a pathway or journey to the transaction — be it literal (hello online leasing and virtual tours) or figurative (placing that call to tour the property).
+This can be overwhelming, especially when it comes to strategizing your multifamily website and more so, your first impression — the homepage.

 The homepage of your website can make or break your online presence, so it’s important that every homepage highlight certain things about your property.

 No, you’re not writing a David Copperfield-style bio here, but you should showcase some information on your property and background.
 This can include simple multifamily branding — apartment logo and colors and imagery that reflects your community (e.g. amenities, units, and floorplans).
 A little reflection of your company culture can be nice, but don’t go overboard.
 Most people who visit your site won’t see that as a priority.

 It can be tempting to cover all the information related to your property on the homepage — after all, it’s the page visitors will see the most.
 However, this will more often than not be a detriment to the success of your apartment web design.
 While you can talk about your property broadly, pick one thing to focus on — i.e., pick one focus for your call-to-action, be it a property tour or calling to talk to an agent about available units — then strategize your information around that.

 Not only will your homepage be more clear for the user, but it allows you to prioritize a focus.
 Sure, you can still feature testimonials and other relevant information, but the key is to target this information back to your ultimate goal.